NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sheltering Jewel.md

 Your head gem has accessed the power of the full moon through your determination to heal and protect your loved ones.
-You can cast [[Spells/Vital Beacon|Vital Beacon]] as a 5th-rank innate occult spell once per day, so long as you possess your head gem.
+You can cast [[Vital Beacon|Vital Beacon]] as a 5th-rank innate occult spell once per day, so long as you possess your head gem.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*